wshyang/csv-simplify/README.md

   - Call the save_state function with the file name, the input dataframe, the original dataframe, and the counter as arguments.
 This will save the current progress of the program to a state file.
   - Print a message to the standard output that shows how many lines have been processed and what percentage of the total that is.
   - Calculate the average time per line and the remaining time based on the current time and the start time.
 Print a message to the standard output that shows the estimated time to finish the program.
 - After the loop is finished, create a pivot table of the simplified commands and their counts using the `pivot_table` function of pandas.
-The pivot table has the simplified command strings as the index and the counts as the values.
+The pivot table has a column named "Pattern" that contains the simplified command strings and a column named "Count" that contains the counts of the simplified command strings.
 - Write the `input_df`, the `original` dataframe and the pivot table to the output Excel file using the `write_output` function.
 - Delete the state file using the `delete_state` function.